When can babies eat kimchi?

 6 to 12 months old: Purchase fresh kimchi (it will be refrigerated) and look for the lowest sodium brand you can find.
 Rinse the kimchi in a colander to remove some heat and excess salt before preparing.
 Finely chop the rinsed kimchi, then serve on its own or fold into other dishes.

 12 to 24 months old: Continue to rinse kimchi to reduce the heat and salt.
-As your baby’s eating skills develop, try serving larger pieces of kimchi to encourage biting, tearing, and chewing.
+As your toddler’s eating skills develop, try serving larger pieces of kimchi to encourage biting, tearing, and chewing.

 Recipe: Kimchi with Coconut Rice